rbeaupenn/PythonPoseEstimationBasic/README.txt

 Changes Needed:
-Currently excludes occluded poses i.e. not all 17 keypoints --> No data Maybe make it dump results it has if stopped partially through?
+Currently excludes occluded poses i.e. not all 17 keypoints --> No data Maybe make it dump results it has if it has stopped partially through